oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 > When a stream of messages is published and subscribed to an Ordered Topic with QoS 1, the final copy of each message received by the subscribers
 > will be in the order that they were published.
 >
-> As no more than one message is "in-flight" at any one time, no QoS 1 message will be received after any later one even on re-connection. .For
+> As no more than one message is "in-flight" at any one time, no QoS 1 message will be received after any later one even on re-connection.
+For example
-> example a subscriber might receive them in the order 1,2,3,3,4 but not 1,2,3,2,3,4.
+> a subscriber might receive them in the order 1,2,3,3,4 but not 1,2,3,2,3,4.

 ## 4.7 Topic Names and Topic Filters